Today’s Reading: Matthew 26:6-13; Mark 14:3-9; John 12:1-11

 But Judas Iscariot, the disciple who would soon betray him, said, “That perfume was worth a year’s wages.
 It should have been sold and the money given to the poor.”
 Not that he cared for the poor – he was a thief, and since he was in charge of the disciples’ money, he often stole some for himself. – John 12:1-6

 Martha is doing what she does best – serving.
 It is her love language.
-Lazarus is soaking in the presence of Jesus, thankful for the opportunity to share a meal together in brotherly fellowship and giving Jesus the gift of his time, probably realizing that every minute of his life is a gift from Jesus Himself.
+Lazarus is soaking in the presence of Jesus, thankful for the opportunity to share a meal together in brotherly fellowship and giving Jesus the gift of his time, probably recognizing that every minute of his life is a gift from Jesus.
 Martha and Lazarus remind me of my mother-in-law, Bonnie Sherwood.
 Three times she has been diagnosed with cancer and today she is cancer-free, not saved by human efforts but healed by God.
-She knows that every day is a gift from God and so she lives out her love language of serving God by serving others and soaks in every opportunity to worship in Jesus’ presence.
+She knows that every day is a gift from God and so she lives out her love language of serving God by serving others and she soaks in every opportunity to worship in Jesus’ presence.

-Judah’s response was one of selfishness and greed.
-He was thinking only of himself.
+Judas was thinking only of himself.
 His concern was first for his own experience, disregarding the heart of Jesus and the needs of others.
 He had an attitude of possessiveness and entitlement.

 These various responses can sadly been seen today among the body of Christ.
 Consider these examples and ask God to reveal your heart.